thunderbird/thunderbird-android/docs/engineering/rfcs/README.md

 The life cycle of an RFC is as follows:

 1. **Proposed**: The RFC is under consideration.
-2. **Accepted**: The proposal described in the RFC has been accepted and can be implemented, unless it is superseded by another RFC or ADR.
+2. **Accepted**: The proposal described in the RFC has been accepted and can be implemented, unless it is obsoleted by another RFC or ADR.
 3. **Rejected**: The proposal described in the RFC has been rejected.
-4. **Superseded**: The RFC has been replaced by another RFC or ADR.
+4. **Obsolete**: The RFC has been replaced by another RFC or ADR, or is outdated because the underlying functionality or dependency no longer exists.

 Each RFC will have a status indicating its current life-cycle stage.
 An RFC can be updated over time, either to change the status or to add more information.